pritamrauniyar/splithive/README.md

-SplitHive — Open Splitwise-style App
+SplitHive — Split Your Expense App

 Free, cross-platform expense splitting app for friends and family.